jembi/JeMPI/documentation/api.md

 ## POST /cr-candidates

-The following endpoint returns the list of candidate golden record given demographic data of a record and a threshold Bellow a sample of the request body
+The following endpoint returns the list of candidate golden record given demographic data of a record and a threshold Below a sample of the request body

 ```json
 {